-A vessel entering a port for bunkering and loading cargo before leaving the port would be included in the statistics.
+An empty vessel entering a port for bunkering and loading cargo before leaving the port would be included in the statistics.
+The inward movement would be included in dataset F1/F2 while only the outward movement would be included in A1/A2/C1/E1/B1.